Large Pelagics Survey At-a-Glance

 How does NOAA Fisheries collect information about offshore recreational catch?

-- The Large Pelagics Intercept Survey collects catch data from a random sample of private and charter boat operators who have just completed a fishing trip targeting large pelagic species.
-The resulting data are used to produce species-specific estimates of catch per vessel trip.
+- The Large Pelagics Intercept Survey collects catch data via a dockside/public-access interview from a sample of private and charter boat operators who just completed a fishing trip targeting large pelagic species.
+The resulting data are used to produce species-specific estimates of catch per trip.

-- The Large Pelagics Biological Survey collects length and weight data and biological samples (e.g., otoliths, muscle tissue, first dorsal spines, and gonads) for Atlantic bluefin tuna.
+- The Large Pelagics Biological Survey collects length and weight data and biological samples (e.g., otoliths, muscle tissue, first dorsal spines, and gonads) from Atlantic bluefin tuna.
 Unlike the intercept and telephone surveys, the resulting data are not incorporated into our recreational catch estimates.
 Instead, the data and samples are used by the Southeast Fisheries Science Center to assess the age structures of stocks, population genetics, growth rates, and reproduction rates.
+This information helps inform stock assessments.

 How does the Large Pelagics Survey benefit me?